MGCodesandStats/articles/rejection-sampling-r.md

 [197] 0.954960048 0.185282641 0.262304122 0.499565325
 ```

-Given that the generated random numbers are from the same distribution, then the rejection rate is 0, i.e. all generated random numbers fall within the specified distribution.
+Given that the generated random numbers are from the same distribution, the rejection ratio is **0**, i.e. all generated random numbers fall within the specified distribution.

 Here is a graphical presentation, whereby we see that all random numbers are highlighted in green - they all fall under the acceptance region: